Pooomr/dec-Capstone-Project/project-plan-capstone.md

 > - Which locations have the most job opportunities?

 ## Source datasets
-What datasets are you sourcing from?
-How frequently are the source datasets updating?

-Example:

 | reed.co.uk (Jobseeker API) | REST API | https://www.reed.co.uk/developers/jobseeker |

 ## Solution architecture